Commitment Just Word

 #7: Don’t Break Your Streak

 A streak can be defined as a continuous period of showing up and following through.
-When you begin to track your consistency, it builds momentum and motivation.
+When you begin to track your consistency in studying the Bible, it builds momentum and motivation.
 The more days you stack together, the less you’ll want to break that rhythm—what starts as discipline quickly turns into something you genuinely look forward to.
 You can even start tracking your streak today in Just Word Academy or with the Just Word app!

 #8: Have A Plan For What You’re Going To Study